-Yet even so, as Orwell’s biographer, D J Taylor, has pointed out
+Yet as Orwell’s biographer, D J Taylor, has pointed out

 If social historians are just beginning to get to grips with the grocer’s daughter from Grantham (then) novelists still lag far behind.

 The Iron Bird sets out to redress this imbalance, then.
-Of course, this isn’t the first time that Thatcher has appeared in the pages of fiction – she danced into Alan Hollinghurst’s The Line of Beauty, she toddled into a short story by Hilary Mantel – but she has never been cast as the protagonist before.
+Of course, it isn’t the first time that Thatcher has appeared in the pages of fiction – she danced into Alan Hollinghurst’s The Line of Beauty, she toddled into a short story by Hilary Mantel – but she has never been cast as the protagonist before.
 Isn’t it about time that she gave herself a good preen, sharpened the gutting blade on the tip of her beak and stepped up to take on the leading role in a novel?